Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 for example, if using Precision Attack with a dagger at 13th level, instead of rolling +5d4, you would instead roll +5d6.

-can sacrifice your turn to focus on picking out as many targets as
+3 seconds (independent of your DEX) focusing on picking out as many targets as you have

-you have bullets left in your gun; these targets can be a single
+ammunition left in your gun, up to 6; these targets can be a single person/object or multiple

-person/object or multiple people/objects.
-At any point within the next
+people/objects.
+At any point within the next minute, you can spend 3 seconds (independent of

 Prerequisite: Taking Initiative